Channel assisted noise propagation in a two-step cascade: Results and discussion

 where

 As the input signal S acts as an extrinsic variable for both X and Y, increase in $\phi_x^{int,s}$ amplifies all three channel capacities, $\mathbb{C}_{sx}$, $\mathbb{C}_{sy}$, and $\mathbb{C}_{xy}$ (see Eqs.~(\ref{eqn18}-\ref{eqn20})).
-Notably, $\mathbb{C}_{sx}$ exhibits the most rapid increase in response to variations in $\phi_x^{int,s}$ compared to $\mathbb{C}_{sy}$ and $\mathbb{C}_{xy}$ (Fig.~\ref{f2}a).
-On the other hand, for X$\rightarrow$Y channel, X acts as an extrinsic variable for Y. Therefore, an increase in $\phi_y^{int,x}$ and $\phi_y^{ext,x}$ leads to enhancement of the channel capacities $\mathbb{C}_{sy}$ and $\mathbb{C}_{xy}$ (see Eqs.~(\ref{eqn19},\ref{eqn20}) and Fig.~\ref{f2}b).
-These findings illustrate that the magnitude of $\phi$-s, which characterizes noise propagation along each channel, is closely associated with the information transmission capacity of each channel. $\phi$ thus serves as an indicator of the noise processing capacity of individual noise processing channels along the regulatory edges.
+Notably, $\mathbb{C}_{sx}$ exhibits the most rapid increase in response to variations in $\phi_x^{int,s}$ compared to $\mathbb{C}_{sy}$ and $\mathbb{C}_{xy}$ (Fig.~\ref{f3}a).
+On the other hand, for X$\rightarrow$Y channel, X acts as an extrinsic variable for Y. Therefore, an increase in $\phi_y^{int,x}$ and $\phi_y^{ext,x}$ leads to enhancement of the channel capacities $\mathbb{C}_{sy}$ and $\mathbb{C}_{xy}$ (see Eqs.~(\ref{eqn19},\ref{eqn20}) and Fig.~\ref{f3}b).
+These findings illustrate that the magnitude of $\phi$-s, which characterizes noise propagation along each channel, is closely associated with the information transmission capacity of each channel. $\phi$ thus indicates the noise processivity of individual noise processing channels along the regulatory edges.
+By `processivity', we mean the ability to transduce the noise along a particular channel.

-The noise processing capacity $\phi$ generates an extrinsic noise pool at the downstream node of each channel which enhances information transmission along the respective channel.
-Therefore, it can be argued that the contribution of extrinsic noise at the downstream node plays a positive role in facilitating information transmission from an upstream node.
-Eq.~(\ref{eqn18}-\ref{eqn20}) further reveals that the intrinsic noise $\eta_{int,s}^2$ enhances all the three channel capacities (Fig.~\ref{f2}c,f).
-The input noise $\eta_{int,s}^2$ thus facilitates information transmission downstream as it acts as an extrinsic variable for X and Y. In other words, the more the magnitude of $\eta_{int,s}^2$, more the downstream nodes X and Y sense the input noise as information.
+The noise processivity $\phi$ generates an extrinsic noise pool at the downstream node of each channel, which enhances information transmission along the respective channel.
+Therefore, the contribution of extrinsic noise at the downstream node positively facilitates information transmission from an upstream node.
+Eq.~(\ref{eqn18}-\ref{eqn20}) further reveals that the intrinsic noise $\eta_{int,s}^2$ enhances all the three channel capacities (Fig.~\ref{f3}c,f).
+The input noise $\eta_{int,s}^2$ thus facilitates information transmission downstream as it acts as an extrinsic variable for X and Y. In other words, the more the magnitude of $\eta_{int,s}^2$, the more the downstream nodes X and Y sense the input noise as information.